“For we through the Spirit eagerly wait for the hope of righteousness by faith”

 “For our citizenship is in heaven, from which we also eagerly wait for the Savior, the Lord Jesus Christ, who will transform our lowly body that it may be conformed to His glorious body, according to the working by which He is able even to subdue all things to Himself” (Philippians 3:20-21).

 Christians do not work for perfection; they wait for it.
 Their objective is perfection in eternity, not in time.
 Grace has no illusions about obeying the law.

 What a contrast between the grace-oriented person’s hopefulness and the legalist’s hopelessness!
 We wait to receive all that the Lord purchased on the cross.
-Jesus justified us at a point in time so we do not hustle around trying to work for righteousness.
-We simply wait for the perfect righteousness He will give us in that day.
+Jesus justified us at a point in time, so we do not hustle around trying to work for righteousness.
+We wait for the perfect righteousness that He will give us on that day.

 Legalism is a rat race because it is futile to measure up to God.
 No matter how hard legalists work, there is no end to it, for they will never arrive.
 The harder they work, the deeper in debt they get.
 On the other hand, the grace believers rest in the provision of Christ.
 They do not need to work for righteousness because Christ did all the work necessary.